Coarse Personalization: Methodological overview

-In this modern approach, the continuity of the treatments themselves is ignored.
+However, in both of these approaches, the continuity of the treatment variables is ignored.
 In our application, this means the dollar off and percentage off promotions are treated as discrete instead of as continuous.
-Ignoring the continuity of the treatments leads has two implications: First, the choice of which segments to offer is still combinatorially large and suffers from the curse of dimensionality.
-In our running example, to offer three segments, the marketer needs to search over ${10\times2 \choose 3}=1,140$ different treatment offering combinations.
-In another example with five marketing mix variables that can take ten discrete values each, the marketer would need to search over ${10\times5 \choose 3}=19,600$ different treatment offering combinations to form three distinct segments.
-Second, because many marketing mix variables, such as price, promotional value, and product attributes, are continuous, when a firm only looks at discrete values, it forgoes possible profits by not considering values between the discrete values tested in the A/B testing experiment.
-Section \ref{subsec:A/B-testing-comparison} benchmarks the modern A/B Testing approach in our empirical application and documents the loss in profits by ignoring the continuity of the treatment effects.
+Ignoring the continuity of the treatments has two implications: First, the choice of which segments to offer is still combinatorially large and suffers from the curse of dimensionality.
+In our running example, to offer three segments, the marketer needs to search over ${10\times2 \choose 3}=1,140$ combinations.
+Second, many marketing mix variables, such as price, promotional value, and product attributes, are fundamentally continuous.
+When a firm only looks at discrete values, it forgoes possible profits by ignoring values between those from the experiment.
+We benchmark these approaches in our empirical application and document the loss in profits by ignoring the continuity of the treatment effects.

 To mitigate the complexity of the problem, we leverage tools from optimal transport and convex analysis to provide a scalable solution with continuous treatments.
-We show that (1) the segmentation problem can be written as an semidiscrete optimal transport step, where we map individuals to segments, and (2) the problem of solving for the optimal treatments to offer is convex in the treatment values.
+We show that (1) the segmentation problem can be written as a semidiscrete optimal transport problem, where we map individuals to segments, and (2) the problem is convex in the treatment values.
 These results ensures our computational solution adequately solves the problem.

 However, we make two conventional assumptions to ensure the problem is tractable.
-First, we assume that individuals have diminishing sensitivity in each type of treatment, i.e., people are less sensitive to changes at higher dollar off promotion values.
-Second, we assume the firm's cost function for issuing higher levels of promotions has no economies of scale, i.e., the firm does not have lower marginal cost at higher levels of the promotional value.
-These two assumptions afford us the convexity of the simultaneous problem in the left-hand side of Equation \ref{eq:Toy-Example} and ensure each individual is deterministically assigned to a segment.
-We flesh out the details of our methodology in the next section.
+First, we assume that individuals have diminishing sensitivity in each type of treatment\textemdash i.e., people are less sensitive to changes at higher promotional values.
+Second, we assume the firm's cost function for issuing larger promotions has no economies of scale\textemdash i.e., the firm does not have lower marginal cost at higher promotional values.
+These two assumptions afford us the convexity of the problem and ensure each individual is deterministically assigned to a segment.
+In the next section, we provide details of our methodology.